Montana-Media-Arts/341-web-design-Spring2021/_docs/topic-13/02-html5/page-02.md

 **What is HTML Canvas?**

-With all those features, we are going to focus on the canvas primarily.
+With all those features, the most exciting is the canvas.
+It removed the necessity of having Flash and removes the security vulnerabilities of the past.

 The HTML `<canvas>` element is used to draw graphics, on the fly, via JavaScript.